Do you think you can have work-life balance because of success?

 Maybe not really, but at least shut down your electronics more then you should.
 This means giving up blue screens at least 1-2 hours before bed (no phones in the bedroom....get an alarm clock if you need to check the time or set a wakeup call.)
 Less screen time has been proven to contribute to more happiness, especially with teens.

 “Psychological well-being was lower in years when adolescents spent more time on screens and higher in years when they spent more time on non-screen activities, with changes in activities preceding declines in well-being.” explains this study by the American Psychological Association.
-And it’s no surprise that the same effect, although less severe, affects adults too.
+And the importance of ‘offline’ playtime keeps adding up, especially for really young kids.
+It’s no surprise that the same effect, although less severe, affects adults too.

 Eliminating stagnant activities alone increases overall well being, so even if you turn off the TV and sit down to a 3-hour master puzzle at your kitchen table, while it is more recommended than playing on your iPad, it is still not an optimal activity.
 PLUS, a huge plus, couples who sweat together, stay together.